 At first, you can see a few areas where people have clicked or tapped within the body of the article and on other current articles, listed to the right.
-However, as you watch, you can see that our CTA is easily the most popular link within the post:

 Looking at the link copy, “Click here to register for the webinar,” the heatmap shows that “register for the webinar” is attracting more engagement than “click here.”

-For future webinars, we may want to consider using different CTAs and follow-up by comparing heatmap results to see which CTA performed the best.
+For future webinars, we may want to consider using different CTAs and follow up by comparing heatmap results to see which CTA performed the best.